dammy-50/CRM-Management/README.md

 # WiFi Company CRM Dashboard
 Welcome to the WiFi Company CRM Dashboard repository!
 This Streamlit application provides comprehensive insights and analytics on customer data for our WiFi company.
-The goal is to help the team understand customer behavior, improve service quality, and reduce churn rates.  https://crm-management-tjbkbp4amqgb3vvjxbwurw.streamlit.app/
+The goal is to help the team understand customer behavior, improve service quality, and reduce churn rates.
+View here: https://crm-management-tjbkbp4amqgb3vvjxbwurw.streamlit.app/

 ## Features